-As I held the receiver to my ear I tried to remain composed, but in just a few seconds my heart was racing and I could hardly breathe.
-I was consumed by a sense of dread so powerful that it was like I was watching myself in slow motion.
-In a calm voice the nurse informed me that my gynecologist would like to see me immediately, if possible he wanted me to come to his office at 5 p.m. that evening.
+At first as I held the receiver to my ear I tried to remain composed, but in just a few seconds my heart was racing and I could hardly breathe.
+I was consumed by a sense of dread so powerful that suddenly I was watching myself in slow motion.
+I listened as in a calm voice a nurse informed me that my gynecologist would like to see me immediately, if possible he wanted me to come to his office at 5 p.m. that evening.
 Prohibited from divulging any confidential information from my report, she ended our discussion by requesting that I bring a friend or family member with me.
 In just a matter of minutes my life had been thrown into turmoil and my cancer journey had begun.